couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 `VectorSearchOptions` will currently support just one option:

-* `knnOperator` (`KnnOperator`).
+* `vectorQueryCombination` (`VectorQueryCombination`).
 Will be sent in the top-level JSON payload as `knn_operator` (string) as either `"and"` or `"or"`.
 If not set by the user, no value is sent.
+It controls how elements in the `knn` array are combined.

 ```
-enum KnnOperator {
+enum VectorQueryCombination {
     AND,
     OR
 }
 ```

+`VectorSearch` does not extend the `SearchQuery` interface, which is now reserved for traditional FTS queries.

 ### VectorQuery
-`VectorQuery` creation is platform-idiomatic but should look something like this:
+`VectorQuery` creation is platform-idiomatic:

 `VectorQuery.create(String vectorFieldName, float[] vector)`

 Both parameters need to be mandatory.
 They are sent in the JSON as "field" (string) and "vector" (number array) fields respectively.

+The current size limit for the vector is 2048 elements, but this will not be enforced on the SDK side.
+The vector must be non-empty though, and if not the SDK will raise `InvalidArgument`.

 It will also support the following parameters, exposed in the same way as the SDK exposes traditional FTS query parameters.
 In some SDKs this is as fluent-style methods on `VectorQuery` itself, but a `VectorQueryOptions` block as an optional parameter on `Vector.create()` would be more SDK3-idiomatic.
 The SDK should follow its existing convention for FTS parameters.

-* `int32 k`.
+* `uint32 numCandidates`.
 Sent as a `k` number field in the JSON.
 If not set by the user, FTS PM requests that the SDK send a default value of 3.
+It controls how many results are returned and must be >= 1.
+If < 1 the SDK will raise `InvalidArgument`.
 * `float boost`.
 Sent as a `boost` number field in the JSON.
 If not set, the field is not sent.

+`VectorQuery` does not extend the `SearchQuery` interface, which is now reserved for traditional FTS queries.

-#### showrequest
+### showrequest
 The SDK will now send `"showrequest": false` in the top-level JSON, for all queries (vector or not).
-This prevents the server from returning the original request in the response - a request that can be substantial when large vectors are used.
-The SDK does not expose this returned request.
 Older server versions will silently ignore this parameter.

+This prevents the server from returning the original request in the response - a request that can be substantial when large vectors are used, and that is not exposed in the SDK.

 Note: this `showrequest` approach is being debated by the FTS team and may go through further revision.